-There are three main types of boilers used for industrial processes or power generation: fossil fuel boilers, biomass or hog fuel boilers, and recovery boilers.
+There are three main types of boilers: fossil fuel boilers, biomass or hog fuel boilers, and recovery boilers.

-Fossil fuels such as coal, oil and natural gas are burned to heat water into steam.
+Fossil fuels such as coal, oil and natural gas burn to heat water into steam.

-Like fossil fuels, biomass fuels may be burned to heat water into steam.
-Biomass fuels are often an unrefined mix of wood processing byproducts including bark, chips, wood fines and strands known as “hog fuel.”
-Biomass fuels may also be supplemented with a fossil fuel such as oil or natural gas to compensate for variation in moisture and energy content.
+Compared to fossil fuels, biomass fuels burn water into steam.
+Biomass fuels are often a mix of wood processing byproducts like bark, chips and strands called “hog fuel.”
+Similarly, biomass fuels also supplement fossil fuel such as oil or natural gas.
+These improve variation in moisture and energy content.

-In a recovery boiler, organic materials are combusted with black liquor (a black, syrupy, organic byproduct of producing paper) to heat water into steam.
+In contrast of biomass, a recovery boiler lets organic materials combust with black liquor (a black, syrupy, organic byproduct of producing paper) to heat water into steam.

 Boiler Burning Process